CBET-DT: As CKLW-TV

 By 1953, CBC Television's distribution throughout Canada was growing.
 The Windsor market, however, was already being served by the Detroit stations across the border.
-That same year, Western Ontario Broadcasting Company, Ltd., parent company of CKLW radio (800 AM and 93.9 FM, now CIDR-FM), applied for a television license for Windsor.
-The city's Chamber of Commerce approved the deal, feeling that the market was lacking in a television station that was distinctly Canadian in nature.
+That same year, Western Ontario Broadcasting Company, Ltd., parent company of CKLW radio (800 AM and 93.9 FM, now CIDR-FM), applied for a television licence for Windsor.
+The city's Chamber of Commerce approved the deal on March 28, 1953, feeling that the market was lacking in a television station that was distinctly Canadian in nature.

-The station first signed on the air at 2:50 p.m. on September 16, 1954, as CKLW-TV.
-Channel 9, which was the first television station in Windsor, originally operated as a CBC affiliate, though it also maintained a secondary affiliation with the DuMont Television Network (which was shared with Detroit's WJBK, channel 2) until that network's demise in 1956.
+The station first signed on the air at 2:50 p.m.
+(Note: The first program was an afternoon prayer, followed by a community billboard, then the Paul Dixon Show at 3 p.m.) on September 16, 1954, as CKLW-TV.
+Channel 9, which was the first television station in Windsor and the 15th station to go on the air in Canada, originally operated as a CBC affiliate, though it also maintained a secondary affiliation with the DuMont Television Network (which was shared with Detroit's WJBK, channel 2) until that network's demise in 1956.

-In 1956, American industrial and communications firm General Tire and Rubber purchased a controlling interest in Western Ontario Broadcasting.
+In March 1956, American industrial and communications firm General Tire and Rubber purchased a controlling interest in Western Ontario Broadcasting.
 This move, done through General Tire's broadcasting subsidiary General Teleradio, made the CKLW stations perhaps the only stations in Canada to be owned by an American company.
 In 1959, General Teleradio was renamed RKO General.
 In 1963, RKO bought out Western Ontario Broadcasting's other shareholders and gained full ownership of the CKLW stations.
 CKLW-AM-FM-TV was now fully integrated with RKO General's American broadcast interests, located in New York City, Memphis, San Francisco, Los Angeles, Boston, Washington, D.C., and Hartford, Connecticut, among other cities.
-CKLW-TV transmitted its programming in black and white until 1968 when it upgraded its transmitter and began broadcasting in colour.
+CKLW-TV transmitted its programming in black and white until October 1966, when it upgraded its transmitter and began broadcasting in colour.